NathanielInman/AdventuresUnlimited/README.md

   - chance to add 4 attacks

 #### Monk Stances
 Stances take exactly 25 improvements to advance in skill level and have 9 ranks of mastery.
 You can rank up a stance every level.
 You can grandmaster 1 stance per 8 levels.
-You can therefor unlock grandmaster stance at level 64 and grandmaster the stance at level 72.
-You can reach this goal even if you train no stances until level 72 as it is accumulatively unlocked.
+This limit disappears at level 50.
+You can therefor unlock grandmaster stance and grandmaster it at level 50.
+You can reach this goal even if you train no stances until level 50 as it is accumulatively unlocked.

 Every hit has a possibility to check for improvement:
 ```